Viam Documentation

 Use the navigation service to autonomously navigate a machine to defined waypoints.

-Using the Viam Registry you can turn your own custom business logic into modules.
+Using the Viam Registry you can turn services and your own custom business logic into modules.
 You can then deploy your modules to your machines.

 Go from one machine to thousands